ffxiv-mognet/ffxiv-mognet.github.io/quests/msq/heavensward/part2.md

       - location: Seat of the Lord Commander
         coords: (6.1, 5.9)
         name: Speak with Aymeric at the Congregation of Our Knights Most Heavenly.
+    unlocks:
+      - id: 1136
+        name: You Say You Want a Revolution
+        type: achievement
     partQuestNo: 18
   - name: In Search of the Soleil
     level: 57